mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/scale-up/index.md

     dcos edgelb endpoints scaleup-nginx-lb
     ```

     You can only scale up to the total number of public agents you have available in the DC/OS cluster.
-For example, if you have deployed five public agent nodess in your DC/OS cluster, you can scale up to a maximum of five Edge-LB load balancer instances.
-If you change the `count` setting to a number greater than the number of public agents you have deployed--for example, by setting the `count` to 6--only the maximum of five Edge-LB load balancer instances are available to handle the traffic from the five available public agents.
+For example, if you have deployed five public agent nodes in your DC/OS cluster, you can scale up to a maximum of five Edge-LB load balancer instances.
+If you change the `count` setting to a number greater than the number of public agents you have deployed - for example, by setting the `count` to 6 - only the maximum of five Edge-LB load balancer instances are available to handle the traffic from the five available public agents.

 # Scale down Edge-LB pool instances
 To scale down Edge-LB pool instances, you can change the `count` setting to a lower number.
 For example, if the previous count in the Edge-LB pool configuration file was 5, you can scale down the number of instances available by changing the `count` setting to 2.